 Taranaki's earthquake data is summarised and analysed in annual reports prepared by GNS Science for the Taranaki Civil Defence Emergency Management Group.Taranaki Seismic & Ground Deformation Monitoring 2016-2017 - GNS Science (4.6 MB pdf) Earlier reports

 This report from GNS Science gives an overview of key information needed to effectively manage volcanic hazards in Taranaki.
-The report was commissioned by the Taranaki Civil Defence Emergency Management Group.Volcano hazards management information source book - GNS Science (7 MB pdf) (single document only)
+The report was commissioned by the Taranaki Civil Defence Emergency Management Group.Volcano hazards management for Taranaki - GNS Science (7 MB pdf) (single document only)